 Admittedly, probably not.
 There are no tips or top five lists or ranges to play that will make you a great player, but having purpose in all your actions might fill in some of the many blanks of a poker education.

 One of the most important concepts in poker is that no matter what strategy we employ, all situations will potentially be shared by me and my opponents.
 Therefore it is not the situations which play themselves that are most important, but all the situations where I can find an advantage.
-However, that is not enough: even apparently reciprocal spots can also be played better by finding and using more information, and using better tactics to maximize or minimize losses.
-In fact, this is so important that we can turn reciprocity on its head by saying: our goal should be to reduce all reciprocal situations to as few as possible.
-This is, in fact, such a deep concern it is the outline of a true strategy that is informed by, but is not, the golden calf of GTO.
+The Construction courses in particular teach thinking about line work that fights reciprocal outcomes.

 As I wrote, to win this battle of reciprocity, my strategy must preclude sharing as many of these reciprocal spots as possible.
 I will not be passive when they are; I will not spew when they spew.
 Most commonly, this can be accomplished by either shutting out my opponent from realizing his equity or choosing not to realize my own.
-Both are equally important.
-Because of this, bluffcatching will not be my primary mode of creating pots.
-Passive play is both more novice and more advanced, at once: we will meet low stakes players at their level, not pretending they are worse or better than they are.
-This will again separate our strategy from GTO, where an optimal but impossible to find calling frequency is theorized.
+We will always focus on the best principle of carrying combos forward – the balance of retention and denial.

 The process of thinking about hands is ultimately more useful than sticking to any one tactic, even though this may not be immediately clear to a novice or intermediate player, because no situation will ever be repeated.
 The past is only important because the future is.
-There are no lines or tactics that I teach, although like every player, I have some baseline strategies that I both use and encourage.
+There are no “standard” lines or tactics that I teach, although like every player, I have some baseline strategies that I both use and encourage.
+I don’t teach anyone to play like me but attempt to teach how to think in poker.

 Countering Difficult Opponents and Game Conditions